yaqwsx/PcbDraw/README.md

 ![example](promo_pcbdraw.png)

-This small Python script takes a KiCAD board (.kicad_pcb file) and produces a 2D nice looking drawing of the board as an SVG file.
+This tool takes a KiCAD board (.kicad_pcb file) and produces a 2D nice looking drawing of the board as an SVG file.
 This allows you to quickly and automatically create awesome pinout diagrams for your project.
 These diagrams are much easier to read than a labeled photo of a physical board or an actual